survivejs/react-book/manuscript/02_developing_with_webpack.md

   module: {
     loaders: [
       {
-        // test expects a RegExp!
+        // Test expects a RegExp!
 Note the slashes!
         test: /\.css$/,
         loaders: ['style', 'css'],
-        // include accepts either a path or an array of paths
+        // Include accepts either a path or an array of paths.
         include: PATHS.app
       }
     ]